Your waste and the law

 The law says you must take "all reasonable steps" to comply with the Duty of Care and complete a Waste Transfer Note to ensure there is a complete audit trail from producer to disposal.
 This is usually a one-page sheet supplied to you by your waste contractor documenting the transfer of waste.

 We are able to provide an annual waste transfer notice for a small charge.
 You need to keep all waste transfer notices for at least two years.
-To find out more about waste transfer notices please visit the Business Link Waste Transfer Notice Web Page or Environment Agency Website - your waste and the law
+To find out more about waste transfer notices please visit the UK Government's Waste Transfer Note requirements website.

 You must store all waste securely and safely in suitable containers until collection.
 You are responsible for any pollution caused by materials coming from your site.
 For further information go to Dispose of business or commercial waste.